A Dark Energy Quintessence Model of the Universe: Results and discussion:

 and

 where $q$ is the DP defined by $q=-\frac{\ddot{a}}{aH^2}.$

-\section{Results and discussion}
+\section{Results and discussion:}

 In the above, we have found two field equations (\ref{eq7}) and (\ref{eq8}) in five unknown variables $a,~H,~q,\Omega_{de}$ and $ ~\omega_{de}$.
 Therefore, for a complete solution, we need three more relations involving these variables.
-As has been discussed in the introduction, in view of the recent observations of Type Ia supernova [01-12] , there is a need for a time-dependent DP which describes decelerated expansion in the past ($z\geq 1$) and accelerating expansion at present, so there must be a transition from deceleration to acceleration.
-The DP must show the change in signature, so we must use an ansatz to determine proper DP.
-Earlier, Akarsu {\it et al} \cite{ref27} used a hybrid expansion law [HEL] to express the deceleration to acceleration transition and cosmic history.
-In this paper we consider $q$ as a linear function of the Hubble parameter, which was earlier used by \cite{ref28} in f(R,T) gravity.
+As it has been discussed in the introduction that in view of the recent observations of Type Ia supernova [01-12] , there is a need of a time-dependent DP which describe decelerated expansion in the past($z\geq 1$) and accelerating expansion at present, so there must be a transition from deceleration to acceleration.
+DP must show the change in signature.
+So we must use an ansatz to determine proper DP.
+Earlier Akarsu et al. \cite{ref27} used hybrid expansion law [HEL] to express deceleration to acceleration transition and cosmic history.
+Before this, so many parametrization of $\omega_{de}$ were proposed such as Linear-red shift parametrization \cite{ref36,ref37}, Chevallier-Polarski-Linder parametrization \cite{ref38,ref39}, Jassal-Bagla-Padmanabhan parametrization \cite{ref40,ref41} , Upadhye-Ishak-Steinhardt parametrization \cite{ref42}, Hannestad-M¨ortsell parametrization \cite{ref43}, Lee parametrization \cite{ref44} etc. \\

+Experiment and observation are the final arbiter of all theoretical speculation.
+The crowing glory of any theory is its ultimate verification by experiment and observation.
+In order to get an expanding model of the universe consistent with observations, one needs a Hubble parameter $H$ such that the model starts with a deceleration expansion followed by an accelerating expansion at late time.
+Following the lines floated by Ellis and Madsen \cite{refN9}, we choose a functional form of $H$, which despite quite simple, will describe both decelerating and accelerating phase of the universe $H(a) = \ell(a^{-n} + 1)$, where $\ell$ and $n$ are positive constants.
+Banerjee and Das \cite{refN10} investigated a quintessence model with minimally coupled scalar field by choosing a particular form of the DP $q$.
+This cosmological scenario is in good agreement with recent supernovae observations \cite{ref2}-\cite{ref7}.
+Sing \cite{refN11,refN12} has also investigated Bianchi type-$I$ and $V$ cosmology by considering one-parameter function $H(a) = \ell(a^{-n} + 1)$. \\

+Motivated by above investigations, in this paper we consider $q$ as a linear function of the Hubble parameter which was earlier used by \cite{ref10,ref28,refN13,refN14,refN15,refN16} in different context of cosmological models.

+Here $\alpha$, and $\beta$ are arbitrary constants.
+This behaviour of $q$ presents a unified description of the evolution of the universe which starts with a decelerating expansion and expands with acceleration at late time.\\